Retail boost helps lift S&P 500

 "The outlook is one where prices are rising but consumer spending is still strong and it looks like the supply chains are stressed but still we’re able to get goods on the shelves."

-The S&P consumer discretionary sector (.SPLRCD) jumped and was the best-performing of the 11 major S&P sectors while the S&P 500 retailing index (.SPXRT) rose to close at a record high for a second straight session.
+The S&P consumer discretionary sector (.SPLRCD) climbed 1.38% and was the best-performing of the 11 major S&P sectors while the S&P 500 retailing index (.SPXRT) rose 1.24% to close at a record high for a second straight session.

 Walmart Inc (WMT.N), the country's largest brick-and-mortar retailer, raised its annual sales and profit forecasts.
-Its shares gave up early gains, however, and fell as supply-chain woes dented margins and weighed on the consumer staples (.SPLRCS) sector. read more
+Its shares gave up early gains, however, and fell 2.55%, their biggest daily percentage decline since May, as supply-chain woes dented margins and weighed on the consumer staples (.SPLRCS) sector. read more

 Retailers Target Corp (TGT.N), Macy's Inc (M.N) and Kohl's Corp (KSS.N) are set to report earnings this week. read more

-Industrial stocks (.SPLRCI) also gained after data showed U.S. manufacturing output surged to a two-and-a-half-year high in October. read more
+Other data on the day showed U.S. manufacturing output surged to a two-and-a-half-year high in October. read more

 The positive data helped investors look past comments from St. Louis Federal Reserve President James Bullard, who called for a more hawkish stance by the central bank in response to rising inflation. read more